ad-si/Rust-Flashcards/cards.md

 ---

-What is the accessability relationship between parent and child modules?
+What is the accessibility relationship between parent and child modules?

 . . .